 Anthony Joshua and Tyson Fury sign deal ahead of undisputed world heavyweight title fight

-Anthony Joshua to defend his WBA, IBF and WBO belts against WBC champion Tyson Fury in an undisputed world title fight, with a date and venue to be confirmed, after British rivals signed a two-fight deal.
+Anthony Joshua to defend his WBA, IBF and WBO belts against WBC champion Tyson Fury in an undisputed world title fight, with a date and venue to be confirmed, after British rivals both signed a contract

 By Richard Damerell